JapneetSingh/Chronos-Quartz/README.md

 # Chronos&Quartz: An Image based watch recommender

-To be completed
 2. The README

 ### Motivation
-# How often do we come across cases when we get a brief glimpse of something in passing that we really love but don't have enough time to get information about it;  a dress, shoes or perhaps accessories that someone is wearing.
+#### How often do we come across cases when we get a brief glimpse of something in passing that we really love but don't have enough time to get information about it;  a dress, shoes or perhaps accessories that someone is wearing.
 We perhaps have just abut enough time to take an image

 ### Overview